kokjinsam/workux/README.md

 ### `createWorkerStore`

-Listens to actual store changes and update proxy store accordingly.
+Listens to redux store changes and update proxy store accordingly.
 It also listens to action dispatches from proxy store and dispatches actions to actual store.

 #### Usage